-- Exclusion Rodents can fit through holes and cracks much smaller than their apparent body size.
-Sealing holes and other possible entrances with foam or wood may not deter rodents, so wire mesh should be used.
-Rodents cannot chew through wire mesh to enter a residence.
-All drains should be capped, especially storm or overflow drains located near buildings. - Landscaping Improper landscaping can provide rodents with harborages, food and access into buildings.
-Avoid planting shrubbery close to buildings, and trim tall grass and weeds at least one foot from exterior walls. - Sanitation Eliminating food sources and harborages by properly disposing of waste materials makes apartments less attractive to rodents (Fig. 16).
-Both indoor and outdoor clutter should be eliminated by the residents.
-Dumpsters should be located away from apartments and emptied frequently.
-Residents should be instructed to place garbage into the dumpsters, not on the adjacent ground. - Food storage Food should be stored in metal or glass containers because rodents cannot chew through them to gain access.
-If the residents feed birds with a feeder, they should prevent access by other animals and remove spilled seeds.
-Bird seed should be stored in a sealed container. - Snap traps There are various types of traps that do not involve poisoning rodents.
+- Landscaping: Improper landscaping can provide rodents with harborages, food and access into buildings.
+Avoid planting shrubbery close to buildings, and trim tall grass and weeds at least one foot from exterior walls. - Sanitation: Eliminating food sources and harborages by properly disposing of waste materials makes apartments less attractive to rodents (Fig. 16).
+Both indoor and outdoor clutter is eliminated by the residents.
+Dumpsters are located away from apartments and emptied frequently.
+Residents are instructed to place garbage into the dumpsters, not on the adjacent ground. - Food storage: Food is stored in metal or glass containers because rodents cannot chew through them to gain access.
+If the residents feed birds with a feeder, they are to prevent access by other animals and remove spilled seeds.
+Bird seed is stored in a sealed container. - Snap traps: There are various types of traps that do not involve poisoning rodents.
 Live traps are preferred because the captured rodents can be relocated by the IPM technician.
-If snap traps are used, they should be checked often to immediately remove captured rodents.
-Food should not be used to bait a trap because it can attract pests, such as ants
+If snap traps are used, they are checked often to immediately remove captured rodents.
+Food should not be used to bait a trap because it can attract pests, such as ants and cockroaches.
+Cotton can be an acceptable alternative that rodents may attempt to take for nesting material.
+To improve snap trap efficiency, a stiff square of cardboard or plastic can be placed on the trigger to make it larger (Fig. 17).
+An enclosed snap trap can be used if the interior of the trap is visible.
+Traps are placed in locations where they will be encountered by foraging rodents.
+This includes sites along walls, obvious pathways, in front of known access points, or situations in which rodents are forced to encounter the trigger.
+If placed along a wall, the trap is oriented perpendicular to it with the trigger facing inward.
+Trapping locations and periods are varied to discourage trap avoidance.

-Monitoring: Receive a complaint or a rodent observed during a routine inspection.

-Action Threshold: Observe one rodent indoors or outdoors when destroying property.
+Monitoring: Receipt of a complaint or a rodent observed during a routine inspection.
+Action Threshold: One rodent indoors or outdoors when destroying property.
 Rodent nesting in wall voids.